Vantiq/vantiq-extension-sources/udpSource/README.md

 #### UDP options
 These options specify where to send messages to.
 These are the only options that are required to be set.
 * 	targetAddress: Required to send Publishes.
-A {@link String} containing either the URL or IP address to which outgoing UDP messages should be sent
+A string containing either the URL or IP address to which outgoing UDP messages should be sent
 * 	targetPort: Required to send Publishes.
 An integer that is the port # to which outgoing UDP messages should be sent

 #### General Object Options
 These options affect data to be sent in JSON(default) or XML.
 If none of these are set then the resulting object will be empty of data.
 * 	passPureMapOut: Optional.
 A boolean specifying that the Json object in Publish messages should be passed through without changes.
 Default is false.
 * 	passUnspecifiedOut: Optional.
 A boolean specifying that any values not transformed through the transformations specified in transformations should be sent as part of the outgoing message.
 If no transformations are specified then this is functionally identical to passPureMapOut.
 Default is false
 * 	transformations: Optional.
-An array of transformations (see MapTransformer documentation) to perform on the message to be sent.
+An array of transformations (see [MapTransformer](#MapTransformer)) to perform on the message to be sent.
 Any values not transformed will not be passed unless passUnspecifiedOut is set to true, and any values that are transformed will not appear in the final message regardless of settings.
 Default is null

 #### XML Options
 * 	sendXmlRoot: Optional.
 The name of the root element for the generated XML object.
 When set this will send the entire object received as XML.
 Default is null.